Napalm: Development

+Photo of a sign memorializing the first test of napalm on July 4, 1942, near Harvard University's Ohiri Field in Boston, Massachusetts USA.

 The development of napalm was precipitated by the use of jellied gasoline mixtures by the Allied forces during World War II.
-Latex, used in these early forms of incendiary devices, became scarce, since natural rubber was almost impossible to obtain after the Japanese army captured the rubber plantations in Malaya, Indonesia, Vietnam, and Thailand.
+Latex, used in these early forms of incendiary devices, became scarce, since natural rubber was almost impossible to obtain after the Japanese army captured the rubber plantations in Malaya, Indonesia, Vietnam and Thailand.

 This shortage of natural rubber prompted chemists at US companies such as DuPont and Standard Oil of New Jersey, and researchers at Harvard University, to develop factory-made alternatives: artificial rubber for all uses, including vehicle tires, tank tracks, gaskets, hoses, medical supplies and rain clothing.
 A team of chemists led by Louis Fieser at Harvard University was the first to develop synthetic napalm during 1942.
 "The production of napalm was first entrusted to Nuodex Products, and by the middle of April 1942 they had developed a brown, dry powder that was not sticky by itself, but when mixed with gasoline turned into an extremely sticky and flammable substance."
 One of Fieser's colleagues suggested adding phosphorus to the mix which increased the "ability to penetrate deeply [...] into the musculature, where it would continue to burn day after day."

 On 4 July 1942, the first test occurred on the football field near the Harvard Business School.
 Tests under operational conditions were carried out at Jefferson Proving Ground on condemned farm buildings and subsequently at Dugway Proving Ground on buildings designed and constructed to represent those to be found in German and Japanese villages.
 This new mixture of chemicals was first approved for use on the front lines in 1943.